DynamoDB (IAM)

 When the EC2 instance is launched, assign the IAM role(s).
 When the resource is configured with StrongDM, and you have installed your StrongDM gateway, relay, or proxy cluster worker on the EC2 instance, it has the ability to interact with your DynamoDB instance without having to provide credentials to StrongDM.

-To add your DynamoDB (IAM) database as a StrongDM datasource, use the following steps.
+If using the Admin UI to add a DynamoDB (IAM) database as a StrongDM resource, use the following steps.

 1. Log in to the StrongDM Admin UI.